Oral lichen planus

 - Avoid irritants.
 Avoid alcohol or tobacco.
 Also avoid habits that can injure the inside of your mouth, such as chewing on your lip or cheek.

 - Learn to manage stress.
 Because stress may complicate symptoms or trigger symptom recurrence, you may need to develop skills to avoid or manage stress.
-Your doctor may refer you to a mental health specialist who can help you identify stressors, develop stress management strategies or address other mental health concerns.
+Your doctor may refer you to a mental health professional who can help you identify stressors, develop stress management strategies or address other mental health concerns.

 - See your doctor or dentist regularly.
 See your dentist twice a year for checkups and cleanings, or more often as directed by your dentist.
 Because long-term treatment is often required, talk to your doctor or dentist about how often you should be seen to evaluate how your treatment is working and for cancer screening.